codeybeaver/codey/ts/npm-codeybeaver/README.md

     **Examples:**

     ```sh
-    cdy prompt --buffer "Give me a markdown-formatted README for a math library"
+    cdy --buffer "Give me a markdown-formatted README for a math library"
-    echo "Write Python code for a binary search" | cdy prompt --buffer
+    echo "Write Python code for a binary search" | cdy --buffer
     ```

   - `--markdown`